 Call-in should only be used in exceptional circumstances.
-These are where Members of the appropriate Scrutiny Committee (Overview and Scrutiny Co-ordinating and Call-in Committee) have evidence which suggest that the Cabinet did not take the decision in accordance with the agreed Policy Framework or not wholly in accordance with the Budget with the set out in this Constitution.
+These are where Members of the appropriate Scrutiny Committee (Overview and Scrutiny Co-ordinating and Call-in Committee) have evidence which suggest that the Cabinet did not take the decision in accordance with the agreed Policy Framework or not wholly in accordance with the Budget Framework as set out in this Constitution.
+To request that an executive decision be discussed by Overview and Scrutiny Co-ordinating and Call-in Committee there must be reasonable concerns and evidence of breach of a principle of decision making, or out with the agreed Policy Framework and the Budget Framework and, if Overview and Scrutiny Co-ordinating and Call-in Committee agrees, the decision making that the call-in mechanism is not abused or used unduly to delay decisions or slow down the process of decision-making.